MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_request_parameters.md

 ### -field Parameters.Property.Value

+The Property Value that will be TBD

 ### -field Parameters.Property.ValueCb

 The count in bytes (size) of the Value.

 ### -field Parameters.Method

+TBD - Based on Method struct?

 ### -field Parameters.Method.Set